ZadenOwer/randomizer-tool/README.md

 This tool was made entirely by me, `ZadenOwer`.

-Special thanks to the people of discord of Pokemon Switch Modding that help me to understand How to get access to the files and How to read it, modify and everything else.
+Special thanks to the people of the discord server "Pokemon Switch Modding" that help me to understand How to get access to the files and How to read it, modify and everything else.

 > **"From fans and for fans"**